 Welcome to this short tutorial on how to make solo fingerstyle guitar arrangements.
 It's intended for guitarists who are already familiar with chords and who can play at a reasonable level, not complete beginners just getting to grips with the guitar.
 It's also intended for guitarists who are familiar with fingerstyle/ fingerpicking or classical playing but who only play arrangements made by others.
 If that's you, then this will hopefully be of some use to you if you're interested in making your own fingerstyle arrangements.

 First, let's clarify what 'solo' means in the context of fingerstyle guitar.
-Unlike electric lead guitar solos, which are melodic lines usually played over an accompaniment supplied by others, solo fingerstyle guitar means you play everything by yourself - melody, bass and chords all at the same time.
+Unlike electric lead guitar solos, which are melodic lines usually played over an accompaniment supplied by others, solo fingerstyle guitar means you play everything by yourself, i.e., melody, bass and chords all at the same time.
 It's a mostly acoustic instrumental style that's often used in folk, country, rock and even jazz, and some great fingerstyle guitar players, past and present, include: Tommy Emmanuel, Chet Atkins, Joe Pass, John Renbourn, Davey Graham, Jimmy Page, Leo Kottke and Michael Hedges, to name just a very few.

 Classical and Fingerstyle Guitar

-Fingerstyle guitar is also similar in many ways to classical guitar techniques and there's something of a crossover insofar as lute music of the pre-classical era, (i.e., Baroque and Renaissance music) transcribes well both for the nylon strings of a classical guitar and the steel strings of an acoustic guitar and is commonly found in both styles.
-(Guitar music of the later Classical period doesn't work so well on steel strings.)
-The main difference between the two playing styles is that fingerstyle guitar goes for a more improvised feel that is always open to change while classical guitar style aims for fixed-note arrangements, and players interpret more subtle effects such as tonal contrasts, phrasing and dynamics.
+Fingerstyle guitar techniques are also similar in many ways to classical guitar techniques and there's something of a crossover insofar as lute music of the pre-classical era (i.e., Baroque and Renaissance music) transcribes well both for the nylon strings of a classical guitar and the steel strings of an acoustic guitar and is commonly found in both styles.
+(Guitar music of the later Classical Period doesn't work so well on steel strings.)
+The main difference between the two playing styles is that fingerstyle guitar playig goes for a more improvised feel that is always open to change while classical guitar playing aims for fixed-note arrangements, Classical players also interpret more subtle effects such as tonal contrasts, phrasing and dynamics.

 Note* For those not familiar with fingerstyle guitar techniques, it's best to learn basic fingerstyle guitar accompaniments first.
 You can learn them in my Easy guitar Fingerstyle patterns lesson and then come back to attempt solo fingerstyle guitar.